curlybracketshq/giovanni.curlybrackets.it/_posts/2016-11-27-scotty-format-response-format-helper-for-scotty.markdown

 ---
-title: scotty-format: A response format helper for the Scotty web framework
+title: "scotty-format: A response format helper for the Scotty web framework"
 layout: post
 ---